Where can I find a list of all the periodicals (magazines, professional journals and newspapers) that are available in the Discus collection?

-- Should the report include those periodical titles for which the database includes only selected articles?
-Some databases in the DISCUS collection include all the articles in a given publication that appears on their title lists (known as cover-to-cover articles).
+- Some databases in the Discus collection include all the articles in a given publication that appears on their title lists (known as cover-to-cover articles).
 Other products, however, have periodicals on their title lists that are represented by only selected articles pertaining to the focus of the database.